LT-IntroToAI-SY2526/assignment6-part2-per4-PieroLane/a6_part2_writeup.md

 If you could add TWO more features to improve your house price predictions, what would they be and why?

 **Feature 1:**
+I would add type of house like modern or medieval

 **Why it would help:**
+These would add more depth to the price range it would also depend on the person.

 **Feature 2:**
+Floors

 **Why it would help:**
+It could also add more depth to the prpiceing range and this data could help with the style of the house data.

 ---